ebullient/fc5-convert-cli/README.md

 }
 ```

-- `from` defines the array of all sources.
+- `from` defines the array of sources that should be included.
 Only include content from sources you own.
-If you omit this parameter (and don't specify any other sources on the command line), this tool will use content from the SRD.
+If you omit this parameter (and don't specify any other sources on the command line), this tool will only include content from the SRD.

+    - **Source abbreviations** are found in the [source code](https://github.com/ebullient/fc5-convert-cli/blob/74e5a8e4f1d1ec5f3ba996d8ac9476a3a1dbe892/src/main/java/dev/ebullient/fc5/json5e/CompendiumSources.java#L113)

-- `paths` allows you to specify a document path for cross-document links, and to find conditions, and weapon/item properties.
-Used only when generating Markdown.
-By default, items, spells, monsters, backgrounds, races, and classes are in `/compendium/`, while files defining conditions and properties are in `/rules/`.
+- `paths` allows you to redefine vault paths for cross-document links, and to link to documents defining conditions, and weapon/item properties.
+By default, items, spells, monsters, backgrounds, races, and classes are in `/compendium/`, while files defining conditions and weapon properties are in `/rules/`.
+You can reconfigure either of these path roots in this block:

+    ```json
+    "paths": {
+      "compendium": "/compendium/",
+      "rules": "/rules/"
+    },
+    ```
+    > Note: the leading slash indicates the path starting at the root of your vault.

-- `exclude` and `excludePattern` work against identifiers that can be found in the generated index files.
-They allow you to further tweak/constrain what is emitted.
+- `exclude`, and `excludePattern` work against the identifiers (listed in the generated index files).
+They allow you to further tweak/constrain what is emitted as formatted markdown.
 In the above example, I'm excluding all of the race variants from the DMG, and the monster-form of the expert sidekick from the Essentials Kit.
+I own both of these books, but I don't want those creatures in the formatted bestiary.

-To generate player-focused reference content for a Wild Beyond the Witchlight campaign, I've constrained things further.
-I am pulling from a much smaller set of sources.
-I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but then added exclude patterns to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners):
+For example, to generate player-focused reference content for a Wild Beyond the Witchlight campaign, I've constrained things further: I am pulling from a much smaller set of sources.
+I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but then added exclude patterns to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners).
+My JSON looks like this:

 ```json
 {